YashasSamaga/AMX-Assembly-Docs/DOCUMENT.md

 9. store the return value in the primary register
 10. pop the frame address of the caller and set FRM register (without altering the return value in the primary register)
 11. pop the return address and set CIP register (without altering the return value in the primary register)
-12. remove arguments off the stack (without altering the return value in the primary register)
+12. remove arguments from the stack (without altering the return value in the primary register)

 Steps 1 and 2 have to be done manually.
 Note that the arguments are pushed in reverse order, i.e. the last argument is pushed first.
 Steps 3 and 4 are both done together by the `CALL` instruction (and its `CALL.pri` variant).